danielkucera/ZidoStreamer/README.md

 </pre>

 ## Compilation
-Open in android studio and compile as usual.
-After compiling, run sign.sh because it needs to signed by MStar key to gain access to required hardware.
+Open in Android studio and compile as usual.

 ## Features
 * streaming as MPEG-TS to network (unicast/multicast)